 Your title page should be professional, but should still seek to grab the reader’s attention and draw them in.
 It’s pivotal in setting the tone of your proposal, so, like any advertisement, it should convey your brand’s aesthetics and character.
 It’s usually a good idea to include your company logo somewhere too.
 If you’re putting together a social media marketing proposal for example, try and incorporate your social media marketing skill set when creating your proposal.

 This is the first thing your client will see, so it’s important to convey your brand and proposal in a way that’s succinct, yet specific.
 Think of it like any visual content: viewers will only glance at it for a brief moment, so it must convey a lot of information very quickly.

 Avoid complicated graphics that may distract from the central message of the proposal.
 Stylistically, it should be neat and clean.
-Here’s an example of what a well-designed title page might look like:
+Here’s an example of what a well-designed business proposal might look like.

 2. Compile a table of contents

 A table of contents will make it easier to navigate the contents of the document.
 It doesn’t necessarily need to be the first page (occasionally, it follows the cover letter), but it definitely should be one of the first pages.